 |1,500 – 3,500km (eg Newcastle to Majorca)||More than three hours|

 |3,500km + (eg London to Delhi)||More than four hours|

-It is important to remember, however, that even if a long delay is caused by ‘extraordinary circumstances’, your airline must look after you and offer a welfare package.
+It is important to remember, however, that even if a long delay is caused by extraordinary circumstances and you are not therefore entitled to compensation, your airline must look after you and offer a welfare package.

-As with welfare packages, the compensation you are entitled to is determined by the length of your flight and how long your delay is.
+As with welfare packages, the compensation you’re entitled to is determined by the length of your flight and how long the delay is.
 The table below outlines the different levels of compensation you can claim following a flight delay.

 |Length of flight||Delay to destination||Compensation due|

 |More than 3,500km||More than 3 hours but less than 4 hours||€300|